dusty-phillips/macabre/README.md

 **macabre** : (adj) _tending to produce horror in a beholder_

-Seriously, Just back away slowly.
-I'm just playing around.

-Are you still here?
-Don't you know there's a monster at the end of this book?

-## OMG, What have you done?

-Nothing, yet.
-It only "barely" works if we carefully redefine "barely" to "doesn't".

 This is an ultra experimental compiler written in Gleam to compile Gleam source code (using the [glance](https://hexdocs.pm/glance/) package) to Python.

-## Why are you doing this?

-I have no idea.
-It's fun and educational.
-(I'm on a roll with this redefining words thing.)
+It covers a pretty decent swath of Gleam syntax, and I made a point of prioritizing the hardest syntax.
+There is a big pile of TODOs at the end of this file if you want to contribute.

+My current vision is to have fun while making this a self-hosted compiler.
+Once it can compile itself to Python (bonus points if it runs on a variation of gleam_otp that uses Python's upcoming new experimental multi-threaded support), well at that point, I'll have to come up with a new vision.
+Maybe something to do with supporting other compilation targets, such as Gleam's native Erlang and Javascript environments.

+Probability of achieving this vision: pretty low.
+This is a for-fun free time project for me.
+I'm currently on sabbatical so I have time for odd little projects like this.

 ## Usage